GaloisInc/HARDENS/saw/README.md

 - SAW 0.9 <https://saw.galois.com>,

-- SAW depends on `clang 9` (`10` _may_ work, but is untested).
-If `clang` in your path is a different version, you will need to install `clang 9` and supply the executable in the `CLANG9` environment variable, i.e.
+- This version of SAW depends on `clang 9` (`10` _may_ work, but is untested).
+If `clang` in your path is a different version, you will need to install `clang 9` and supply the executable in the `CLANG9` environment variable, i.e.  `CLANG9=/path/to/bin/clang9 make proofs`.

-  `CLANG9=/path/to/bin/clang9 make proofs`.
+The correct version of SAW and Clang are both in the Galois HARDENS Docker image.

 ## License

-   Copyright 2021, 2022, 2023 Galois, Inc.
+   Copyright 2021, 2022, 2023, 2024 Galois, Inc.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.